beccasaurus/bullseye/DRAFT.markdown

 ## THIS IS JUST A DRAFT!
 HERE BE DRAGONS!

-Spec.dart is a testing framework for Dart including:
+Spec.dart is a testing framework for Dart featuring:

+ * xUnit inspired test DSL
- * Test definition DSL
+ * RSpec inspired spec DSL
- * Test runner
+ * Test suite runner
- * Test output formatters
+ * Output formatters

 Installing
 ----------